Hidden vibrational bistability revealed by intrinsic fluctuations of a carbon nanotube

+\MD{Another source of negative nonlinear friction, a retarded backaction from the circuit, is discussed in the SI Sec.~S2\cite{SI}.
+Here, a quantitative theory requires the knowledge of the nonlinear dependence of the conductance on the vibration amplitude, which itself requires full characterization of the clamping area.
+However, the magnitude of this nonlinear friction force compared to the linear one is proportional to the square of the ratio of the displacement amplitude to the distance to the gate electrode and thus relatively small.}

+\MD{The above arguments show that the situation with nonlinear friction is no different from linear friction, which comes from several possible mechanisms.
+Therefore, to describe the central experimental observation, the onset and collapse of self-sustained vibrations, we use a minimalistic model.
+A major feature of this model is the absence of delay in the friction force, in the rotating frame.
+This is a consequence of the smoothness of the density of states of the electrons and thermal acoustic phonons involved in the mode decay processes, cf. \cite{Bachtold2022a} }

-Since the vibration frequency is much higher than all other rates and frequencies in the system, the vibrations can be described in the rotating frame using a complex vibration amplitude $z(t) = C_z [q+ i(p/m\omega_0)]\exp(i\omega_0 t)$, where $q$ and $p$ are the mode coordinate and momentum, $m$ is its effective mass, and $\omega_0$ is the eigenfrequency (see Supplementary Information Section II \cite{SI}; $C_z$ is the scaling parameter).
-In the equation of motion of $z(t)$ one has to take into account the linear and nonlinear friction as well as the Duffing nonlinearity of the mode.
-In the rotating wave approximation this equation reads
+Since the vibration frequency is much higher than all other rates and frequencies in the system, the vibrations can be described in the rotating frame using a complex vibration amplitude $z(t) = C_z [q+ i(p/m\omega_0)]\exp(i\omega_0 t)$, where $q$ and $p$ are the mode coordinate and momentum, $m$ is its effective mass, $\omega_0$ is the eigenfrequency and $C_z$ is a scaling parameter.
+In the rotating wave approximation (RWA) the equation of motion (see Sec.~S3 of the Supporting Information\cite{SI}) reads

-Here $\Gamma$ and $\gamma_\mathrm{nlf}$ are the standard coefficients of linear and nonlinear friction, whereas $\gamma_D$ is the Duffing nonlinearity.
-We note that the structure of the equation is fully dictated by the rotating-wave approximation, which applies, in particular, provided $|\dot z|\ll \omega_0|z|$.
-The right-hand side is essentially an expansion in $z$, which applies provided the vibration amplitude is comparatively small, so that the decay rate and the change of the vibration frequency are $\ll \omega_0$.
-The absence of delay in Eq.~(\ref{eq:mark}) is justified if the delay is small compared to the ``slow'' time of order $\Gamma^{-1}$, whereas it may be significant on a short time scale, for example, on the time scale $\omega_0^{-1}$.
+Here $\Gamma$ and $\gamma_\mathrm{nlf}$ are the coefficients of linear and nonlinear friction, whereas $\gamma_D$ is the Duffing nonlinearity.
+The RWA applies provided $|\dot z|\ll \omega_0|z|$.
+The right-hand side of Eq.~(\ref{eq:mark}) is \MD{our minimalistic model of nonlinear friction: it is} an expansion in $z$, valid when the vibration amplitude is comparatively small, so that the decay rate and the change of the vibration frequency are $\ll \omega_0$. \MD{The term $\propto |z|^4z$} describes \MD{quintic} nonlinear friction, cf.~\cite{strogatz2014nonlinear}. \MD{It} must be taken into account where the conventional friction coefficients $\Gamma$ and $\gamma_\mathrm{nlf}$ become small.
+A simple microscopic model of such friction is provided in Supporting Information~S4 \cite{SI}.
+In distinction from the \MD{conventional} analysis \MD{of the onset of self-oscillations, which uses the model (\ref{eq:mark}) without the quintic term}, to describe the experiment we have to assume that the parameter $\Gamma$ remains positive, and it is $\gamma_\mathrm{nlf}$ that is the bifurcation parameter that changes sign.